 Don’t Incur Significant Credit Card Debt Just Before Filing Bankruptcy

 Once you decide to file bankruptcy, stop using all your credit cards.
 Large recent charges, cash advances or balance transfers can cause you trouble.
 When you file bankruptcy the banks that issued you credit cards will typically review your account for questionable activity.
-So if you charge a $3,000 Caribbean cruise on your credit card and then file bankruptcy as soon as you get back expect problems in your bankruptcy.
+So if you charge a $4,000 Caribbean cruise on your credit card and then file bankruptcy when you get back expect problems in your bankruptcy.
 The bank will likely file an objection arguing fraud (e.g., you had no intention of paying this debt when you incurred it).
 On the other hand, if you charged that trip a year ago when you had a good job and could afford to make the credit card payments, but recently lost your job and now cannot, you probably don’t have anything to worry about.

-Forgetting to List a Creditor
+Don’t Forget to List a Creditor

-Debts to a creditor not listed in your Chapter 7 bankruptcy are often discharged anyway.
+Debts to a creditor not listed in your Chapter 7 bankruptcy might be discharged anyway.
 But it can be difficult convincing the omitted creditor of that.
 If you forget to list a debt in a Chapter 13 bankruptcy it will not be wiped out.
 So regardless of what chapter you file, make sure you tell us about all your debts.
 If you are concerned that you may be forgetting creditors, you can get a free credit report.

 Reaffirming Payments You Cannot Afford